-The fund invests in opportunities across a broad universe of credit asset classes.
+The fund invests in emerging market fixed income debt securities with a final maturity of up to 31 December 2025.
 This process takes into consideration the sustainability of the business in its broadest sense and the company's environmental, social and governance (ESG) performance.
-Extra-financial considerations are fully integrated throughout the investment process of the fund through exclusions, ESG integration, and active ownership strategies involving engagement activities.
+Extra-financial considerations are fully integrated within the investment process of the fund through exclusions, ESG integration, and active ownership strategies involving engagement activities.

 The financial product promotes environmental/social characteristics, and it does not have as its objective a sustainable investment.
-Specific sustainability indicators used to measure the attainment of the environmental and/or social characteristics of the fund in line with the methodologies are outlined in the following sections.
+Specific sustainability indicators will be used to measure the attainment of the environmental and/or social characteristics of the fund in line with the methodologies are outlined in the following sections.